paypal/glamorous/README.md

   tooling support, ESLint, etc.)

 > You can get around the parser issue if you use a certain babel plugin, but
-> then you can't do any dynamic construction of your CSS string which is a
+> then you can't do any dynamic construction of your CSS string (like
-> bummer for custom utilities.
+> [this][styled-components-util]) which is a bummer for custom utilities.

 ## Other Solutions